BatGap Logo

 Rick: Maybe someday you’ll cobble all your blog things into a book.

 Tom: Just really thanks for having me here.
 I’ve really enjoyed talking to you, and I hope people listening found it helpful.
-If you want to find a bit more out of me, I think you want to post some stuff.
+If you want to find out a bit more about me, I think you want to post some stuff.

-Tom: Yeah, I’m just trying to share this to anyone who’s interested.
-So, we’ve got meetings on Skype, and we meet here in London as well in person.
-And I’m always messaging people.
-People often message me on Facebook, because I’m always having Facebook conversations with people and things like that.
-Just do contact me if you want to.
+Tom: Yeah, I’m just trying to share this with anyone who’s interested.
+So, we’ve got meetings on Skype, and we meet here in London in person as well.
+I’m always messaging people.
+People often message me on Facebook because I’m always having Facebook conversations with people and things like that.
+Just contact me if you want to.

 Rick: Okay.
 I can link to your Facebook page also for people.